82L/82L.github.io/_work_projects/wellington.md

 link : https://frontouest1418-hautsdefrance.com
 desc: A PWA to show the diverse places of memory for WW1 in the Somme.
 year: 03/2021
-keyVal: 202103
+keyVal: 2021.03
-role: "Dev"
+role: "Developer"
 display: true
 format: "PWA"
 technologies: Node.js
 video: videos/wellington.mp4
+type: 1
+shipped: true
 ---
-<p>I worked in this project as a front end dev.
+<p>I worked in this project as a front end developer.
 But I wasn't tasked to do the styling.
 I was involved in the creation of the DOM and the JS mechanics needed to allow the user interactions with the PWA.</p>
 <p>The global structure of the program is made from Opixido's boilerplate, and was actually used in numerous projects ("Une Soirée chez le Duc d'Orléans" included) </p>
 <p>The datas of the app are managed by a CMS and an API</p>